lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 **Detailed steps:**

 13. In IDEA, create and run StatStreamingProjectApp.scala (without "data cleansing" code).
 Edit configurations -> Program arguments, input `10.0.2.15:9092 streaming_project_topic`. -> Apply
-14. In IDEA console, you will see `100` every minute.
+14. In IDEA console, you will see `100` every minute. (`100` is the count result of number of lines of log data.)

 ### Web Log ==> Flume ==> Kafka ==> Spark Streaming ==> Data Cleansing